Mushroom Spring Wreath

 For Indoor Use

-Keep in mind that they’re not waterproof -if you were hanging the wreath in an exposed outdoor space, polymer clay mushrooms might be a better choice than the air dry clay ones.
+Keep in mind that the clay mushrooms not waterproof -if you were hanging the wreath in an exposed outdoor space, polymer clay mushrooms might be a better choice than the air dry clay ones.
 You could make them in the same way, but using polymer clay and baking them.
+Or add a layer of mod podge, or spray sealer to help protect them.
+The polymer clay version would also be a fun addition to a fairy garden, or poked into a real plant.

 With a new Mushroom Spring Wreath, life really is a party!